Skip to main content

 note

-Inside this dashboard, the Account details table is also jumpable: when you right-click on any item inside it, you can jump to the Account reasons dashboard.
+Inside this dashboard, the Account details table is also jumpable: when you right-click any item in the Reasons column, you can jump to the Account reasons dashboard.

-You use the Accounts tab to check the number of account and quickly spot that a high number lack owners or have not been used in weeks.
+You're using the Accounts tab to check the number of accounts and quickly spot that a high number lack owners or have not been used in weeks.
 By exploring the widgets, you dive into detailed views by account type, system, and compliance status, which helps you identify risky or orphaned accounts and take targeted cleanup actions.
 This allows you to reduce exposure and improve the overall hygiene of your data.

 Identities tab